 Welcome to the New Haven Hiking Club, a friendly group of people that meet on a regular basis to enjoy the outdoors in good company.
-Currently numbering about 250 members, we are especially active in spring and summer, with evening hikes during the week complementing weekend activities.
-These hikes allow for a little fresh air along a beach or a ridge line and are generally more social than aerobic.
+Currently numbering about 280 members, we get outside in various ways, including hiking, bicycling, paddling, snowshoeing, and cross-country skiing.

 The club was on ice for a few years during World War II but has otherwise operated continuously, while membership has increased and activities have become more varied.
 Some current members live many miles from New Haven.